mjskay/tidybayes/README.md

 The condition numbers are automatically turned back into text (“A”, “B”, “C”, …) and split into their own column.
-A long-format data frame is returned with a row for every draw × every combination of indices across all variables given to `spread_draws`; for example, because `response_sd` here is not indexed by `condition`, within the same draw it has the same value for each row corresponding to a different `condition` (some other formats supported by `tidybayes` are discussed
+A long-format data frame is returned with a row for every draw $\times$ every combination of indices across all variables given to `spread_draws`; for example, because `response_sd` here is not indexed by `condition`, within the same draw it has the same value for each row corresponding to a different `condition` (some other formats supported by `tidybayes` are discussed